 Having a diagnosis, the veterinarians drained Lola’s abscess and put her on a long course of antibiotics.

-It took six weeks but then Lola found full relief.
-Her eye returned to where it belonged and she could open her mouth without pain.
+It took six weeks, but then Lola found complete relief.
+Her eye returned to where it belonged, and she could open her mouth without pain.

-Lola did not learn that chewing on rose bushes was a bad idea but her parents did.
+Lola did not learn that chewing on rose bushes was terrible, but her parents did.